YunMai-SPS/my-ds-website/README.md

 # my-ds-website
-my data science profile website
+This website showcases some of my data science projects.